Production of two Higgses at the Large Hadron Collider in CP-violating MSSM: Summary and discussion

 \section{Summary and discussion}

 From our analysis it is clear that the Higgs pair production is interesting in spite of being electroweak production process.
-We have seen that for some signal topology an integrated luminosity of 20 fb$^{-1}$ is enough for $5\sigma$ significance.
-There are some points where we have a very large cross-section (BP3 and BP4) due to the enhancement of couplings.
-Thus, it is very easy to get discovery significance for these points.
-We have seen that it is also possible to reconstruct the Higgs mass peak, and we can get rid of the model backgrounds.
-Thus the signal topologies coming from Higgs pair productions are very different from CP-conserving case.
+We have studied various possible final states that could come from the two Higgs productions.
+For some signal topologies an integrated luminosity of 10 fb$^{-1}$ is enough to reach $5\sigma$ of signal significance.
+Specially $2b+2\tau$ (Sig2) final state looks promising.
+We have seen that it is also possible to reconstruct the Higgs mass peak, both via $bb$ invariant mass and through $\tau\tau$ invariant mass distribution.

-Production of two Higgs bosons has contribution from the subprocess including coupling of three Higgs bosons.
-Especially this contribution is important for our benchmark points BP3 and BP4.
-Since the three Higgs boson vertex comes from the Higgs potential, the production process can give information on the potential, and is thus of great interest and importance.
-Lastly, BP4 analysis in $\tau$ mode is relatively clean as it is background free.
+We have also studied the leptonic final state which also has a great prospect due to its precision measurement possibility and can come handy for light Higgs mass discovery.
+The signal topologies coming from Higgs pair productions are very different from CP-conserving case due to the existence of the light buried Higgs.
+LHC at 14 TeV has a good chance to explore this possibility once it starts taking data.
+With more data coming in one can look for $bb\tau\tau$ or $bb\ell\ell$ invariant mass which can determine the heavy Higgs ($h_{2,3}$) mass peak and also one can distinguish $h_iZ$ events from $h_ih_j$ events.

 {\bf Acknowledgments:}